-- ✓ Quality of care in a service - ✓ How well Local Authorities follow the Care Act - ✓ The performance of an integrated care system for that evidence category, which may in turn require adjustment of the rating for the quality statement and overall rating for the key question in turn.
+- ✓ Quality of care in a service - ✓ How well Local Authorities follow the Care Act - ✓ The performance of an integrated care system.

 The CQC will give a score to each applicable evidence category, based on the evidence that is presented to them/ received or observed - evidence can come from existing sources or on-site inspections.
 All categories carry equal weight - this is worth noting, given previous statements about the primary importance of the feedback from people with lived experience.